-Over subsequent centuries, the Ukrainian Orthodox Church (UOC) served as a center of Ukrainian cultural and literary life and helped define and sustain Ukrainian identity throughout vears οf foreign occupation and influence (see History and Mvth).
-Although Poland attempted to spread Roman Catholicism during its control of the region. the prominence Orthodox Christianity among the peasantry limited Catholicism's reach (see History and Myth).
+Over subsequent centuries, the Ukrainian Orthodox Church (UOC) served as a center of Ukrainian cultural and literary life and helped define and sustain Ukrainian identity throughout vears of foreian occupation and influence (see History and Myth).
+Although Poland attempted to spread Roman Catholicism during its control of the region. prominence the of Orthodox Christianity among the peasantry limited Catholicism's reach (see History and Myth).